dektlong/dekt-devx-demo/README.md

 ## Preparations

-- Install public cloud k8s command line tools
+- Install public cloud k8s command line tools for the clouds you plan to use
   - az (with AKS plugin)
   - eksclt
   - gcloud

+_ Login with your cloud credentials for each cloud you plan to deploy on

 - Clone the dekt-devx-demo repo ```git clone https://github.com/dektlong/dekt-devx-demo```